kvshvlin/yourmailproject/index.md

 Step 1.
 If you fill <a href="https://yourmailproject.typeform.com/to/krhWpQJZ" target="_blank">this</a> form, we will use your postal address and phone number to send you 11 blank postcards to illustrate upon.
 We will add your name to our community of illustrators [_here_](https://kushalsamant.github.io/yourmailproject/pages/community.html).

 Step 2.
-After you receive these 11 postcards, illustrate 10 postcards any how you fancy and use 1 postcard to test your art materials.
+After you receive these 11 postcards, illustrate 10 postcards anyhow you fancy and use 1 postcard to test your art materials.

 Step 3.
 Share work in progress images to your Instagram stories and tag our Instagram account @yourmailproject, or make an Instagram post and use hashtag #yourmailproject.